RestingImmortal/Horizons/README.md

 ### How To Run

 The engine expects an `assets` directory in the folder alongside the executable.
-Currently, the engine expects a few things in order to run appropriately, as the initialization of games are not yet handled through data.
+It expects (for now) a map with the declared meta/name of "initial map".
+The map also needs the backgrounds, ships, and objects sections.
-The required files can be found in the source for [Game::Init](src/Game.cpp), and you can make the appropriate files following the structure expected by the [asset manager](src/AssetManager.cpp).
+You can make the appropriate files following the structure expected by the [asset manager](src/AssetManager.cpp).
 For this, you can use either json or xml, depending on your preference.
 Both are currently supported.
+In practice, xml support lags behind slightly.

 The engine also expects a file called META.json next to the executable.
 This expects a title field currently.